2020 Presidential Polls: Joe Biden The Democratic Frontrunner Even Before Entering Race, Bernie Sanders Surges

 Though the first voting in the Democratic primary is still nearly a year away, the race is already in full swing as the field grows crowded with contenders.
 As a new Des Moines Register/CNN/Mediacom Iowa Poll showed, Joe Biden is the top pick in the crucial early state of Iowa, getting the support of 27 percent of voters.
 Reuters noted that the situation looks very good for Biden, even before he’s officially entered the race.

-“If I’m Joe Biden sitting on the fence and I see this poll, this might make me want to jump in,” J. Ann Selzer, president of polling firm Selzer & Co, told the Des Moines Register (via Reuters).
+“If I’m Joe Biden sitting on the fence and I see this poll, this might make me want to jump in,” J. Ann Selzer, president of polling firm Selzer & Co, told the Des Moines Register, via Reuters.

 While Biden has yet to announce what he will do next year, the poll showed there is a strong desire among voters to see him run.
 Close to 65 percent of voters said they would like to see him in the race.